 Because of the increase in mobile web traffic, most users expect to be able to do the same tasks on their mobile devices as they can on their desktop computers.
 While one survey suggested that most users prefer to complete sophisticated tasks on their computers, a Pew study found that 15% of American adults solely use mobile phones to access the internet.
 Users become frustrated when unable to do all functions successfully on a mobile app, forcing them to seek other solutions.

 As a result, designers must include as many features in the mobile app as feasible that are identical to those found on a desktop.
-Codvo provides best in class mobile api development services, visit to know more or reach out to firstname.lastname@example.org
+Codvo provides best in class mobile api development service, visit to know more or reach out to firstname.lastname@example.org